Is French Press Coffee Bad for you?

 Dark-roasted coffee beans are slightly less in Cafestol than medium-roasted coffee beans.
 And also, Robusta coffee beans have less Cafestol than Arabica coffee beans.
 So you can also consider the type of beans you are using for preparing French Press

-Paper filters remove almost all the Cafestol and Kahweol present in the Coffee; hence it reduces the risk of bad cholesterol levels.
+You can use Paper filters to remove almost all the Cafestol and Kahweol present in French Press Coffee; hence it reduces the risk of bad cholesterol levels.

-If you are not using paper filters, I recommend you always leave behind the last 1 to 2 sips in your cup.
+If you are not using paper filters, I recommend leaving behind the last 1 to 2 sips in your cup.
 These last sips are very sludgy and oily, and most of the Cafestol is present in these last sips.

 Do using paper filters affect the flavor?